Facts & Figures About AUC's Medical School

 AUC provides a supportive learning environment, enabling its medical school students to learn the foundations of medicine according to the US medical school curriculum model.
 AUC students benefit from a close-knit community characterized by small class sizes, attentive and accessible faculty, and the comforts of home that allow students to focus on their studies.
 All of AUC’s clinical rotations are provided at ACGME-approved hospitals.
 This, along with our students’ performance on the United States Medical Licensing Examination (USMLE), bolsters their chances of obtaining a residency of their choosing.

-Medical Sciences Campus: Cupecoy, St. Maarten
+Medical Sciences Campus: Cupecoy, Sint Maarten

 AUC's network of clinical teaching affiliates includes excellent teaching hospitals in the United States, Canada and the United Kingdom.
+Students can also complete global health electives in the Dominican Republic, Russia, Uganda, Vietnam, and Zimbabwe.

-Outcomes and Achievements
+Academic Outcomes and Achievements

 In 2017, AUC graduates earned more than 270 residency positions in a range of specialties, including anesthesiology, family medicine, internal medicine, neurology, pediatrics, and surgery.
 In 2017, AUC achieved a first-time eligible residency attainment rate of 84.4 percent.
+Read all the details in our 2017 Residency Report.

 Accreditation and Approvals

+AUC graduates are eligible to seek licensure in all 50 U.S. states, Canada, and Puerto Rico.
 Some states, such as New York, California, and Florida, require approval for international medical schools.
 AUC is proud to be approved in each of these states.

 The US Department of Education has determined that AUC is an eligible institution for participation in title IV federal financial assistance programs.
-AUC students who qualify are eligible to receive US student loans in order to attend the medical school.
+AUC students who qualify are eligible to receive US student loans in order to attend our medical school.

-Heidi Chumley, MD, MBA, Executive Dean and Chief Academic Officer
+Heidi Chumley, MD, MBA, Executive Dean

 Robert Hecht, MD, Clinical Dean (US)

-Steven Ash, MD, Clinical Dean (UK)
+Steven Ash, MRCP, FRCP, Clinical Dean (UK)

 Tiffany Ciolek, Vice President of Enrollment and Marketing